-Now in its third year, TEDxKids@SMU is going through a growth-spurt, with goals to increase their audience and the scope of their high school mentoring program; in addition, at 2011's TEDxKids@SMU students will present talks.
+Now a regular event, TEDxKids@SMU is going through a growth-spurt, with goals to increase their audience and the scope of their high school mentoring program; in addition, students have begun giving talks at the event.

 The final project was a five-minute TED-like talk given by each student on a subject of their choosing.
-To prepare, students watched TEDTalks and analyzed slide deck design and speaking style; TED speakers also chatted with the students via Skype video.
+To prepare, students watched TED Talks and analyzed slide deck design and speaking style; TED speakers also chatted with the students via Skype.

 "TEDxClassroomProject has confirmed it.
 I'm no longer an 'English teacher.'
 Instead, I am an 'agent,' 'social media DJ' and 'publisher' for my kids." -- Christian Long, organizer